oxalica/nocargo/README.md

             };
           };

-          # Use the latest stable release of rustc.
-Fallback to nixpkgs' rustc if omitted.
+          # We use the rustc from nixpkgs by default.
+          # But you can override it, for example, with a nightly version from https://github.com/oxalica/rust-overlay
-          rustc = rust-overlay.packages.${system}.rust;
+          # rustc = rust-overlay.packages.${system}.rust-nightly_2022-07-01;
         };
       in rec {
         # For convenience, we hoist derivations of `release` and `dev` profile for easy access,